jozwikp/flexcms/README.md

 ### Separated

-Secondly, Flexcms doesn't change any of the existing Laravel app.
+Flexcms doesn't change any of the existing Laravel app.
 You don't even have to add anything to User model.

 ### Styleable

-The last thing is the templates.
 Every List or Page can have its own blade template.

 ### Cached

-The last, last thing is the fact that Flexcms is ultra fast.
+Flexcms is ultra fast.
 Every Page and List is fully cached.
 No database request.

 ### Installation